psychemedia/island-storynotes/worsley/epistles.md

 deviate from this general Mode.
 You have sustained a Character which cannot possibly be commented upon but with the utmost

 severity.
-Vou have accustomed yourself in
+You have accustomed yourself in

 the ene of Actions, since your first 5 . of —_— that cannot be related without e the delicate ers of Modesty. .